Xipooo/Classroom/Exercises/Front End Foundations/Exercise5.md

     <li>In your index.js file do the following:</li>
     <ul>
         <li>Add a constant called hoursInDay and assign it the value of 24</li>
-        <li>Add a variable using the let keyword called GOTcharacter<li>
+        <li>Add a variable using the let keyword called GOTcharacter</li>
-        <li>Assign to the GOTcharacter variable an object literals with these properties and values</li>
+        <li>Assign to the GOTcharacter variable an object literal with these properties and values</li>
         <ul>
             <li>Name: "Jaime Lannister"</li>
             <li>House: "Lannister"</li>